How Long Do Edibles Last? [Full Timeline]

 How Long Do Edibles Stay Fresh?

-Edibles typically have a shelf life of 5-7 days, depending on the type of product you buy.
 Because they are primarily composed of sugar, edibles like THC/CBD gummies and sweets have a longer shelf life than other types of edibles (e.g., brownies).
 Baked goods, such as cookies, on the other hand, have a shorter lifespan due to their components.

 The number of ingredients in your weed edible also plays a role in how long it lasts.
 For example, milk and cheese-based edibles can go bad quickly, usually within a week.
 The same is true for CBD products that contain these types of ingredients.